 Ethical and Legal Considerations

 As artificial intelligence and machine learning become more advanced, there are growing concerns about their use’s ethical and legal implications.
-Several issues must be considered to ensure that AI is developed and deployed responsibly.
+Several issues must be considered to ensure responsible deployment of AI.

 - Fairness and non-discrimination: AI systems must be developed to treat all individuals reasonably and not discriminate based on gender, race, age or other attributes.
 Biased training data can lead to unfair outcomes for underrepresented groups.